johnathanhuutri/ADLab/mod1/README.md

 ssh user@10.254.254.2
 ```

-Finally, from central, make sure you can connect to service machine via team ip:
+Finally, from central, make sure you can connect to your services via team ip:

 ![](.images/central-test-service-connection.png)